gcolgate/gcolgate/To do.md

-Damage is now all over the map include MERP ideas... weapons include penetration, damage type, Conditions referred to in Moves should be hoverable. spells need to provide ways to set damage
-Spell casting borked, make moves for every spell
+Damage is now all over the map include MERP ideas... weapons include penetration, damage type, Conditions referred to in Moves should be hoverable. spells need to provide ways to set damage make moves for every spell

 pain POP-OUT: